Harshada1168/Harshada1168/README.md

 - 👋 Hi, I’m @Harshada1168
 - 👀 I’m interested in WebDevelopment, UI/UX Design and emerging new technologies
+- ⭐ I'm skilled in developing eye catching and user friendly frontend of a website considering all the aspects of user experience which can easily attract users
+- ⚡ I have in depth knowlegde of Python & GUI, Java and C programming languages along with Frontend WebDevelopment and UI/UX Design
 - 🌱 I’m currently learning Full stack WebDevelopment along with Machine Learning in Python
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me harshadadhakate0808@gmail.com